 The depth sensor is automatically re-zeroed each time the DO 100% point is calibrated in free air.
-The depth sensor is factory calibrated at two temperatures and two pressures and vary rarely needs to be recalibrated during the lifetime of the Probe.
-If two point depth calibration is required, it must be done using an AP-PC KIT and associated AquaCal PC Software.
-Full depth calibration can not be performed using an Aquameter[®].
+The depth sensor is factory calibrated at two temperatures and two pressures.
+No further calibration is required for the lifetime of the sensor.